Zeucor/Zeungine/README.md

 A library that simplifies Game abstraction written in C++, runs on Windows 10/11 and Linux (X11)

-Comes with some modules, A `Fenster` module for 2D graphics drawing, and a `GL` module for 3D rendering

 Uses CMake for it's build system and comes with some included tests

 ## Cloning